By law we have a duty to control the importation of foodstuffs.

 Products of animal origin (POAO)

-Grangemouth is not a Border Control Post (BCP) for products of animal origin.
+Grangemouth is a Border Control Post (BCP) for products of animal origin.

-Advice is available from Food Standards Scotland and Department for Environment, Food and Rural Affairs (DEFRA)/Animal and Plant Health Agency (APHA).
+Advice is available within the Importing Products of Animal Origin section of Food Standards Agency website and at Department for Environment, Food and Rural Affairs (DEFRA)/Animal and Plant Health Agency (APHA).

-HM Revenue & Customs are responsible for the control of illegal food imports.
+HM Revenue & Customs and Border Force are responsible for the control of illegal food imports.

 Imported food of non-animal origin

-Grangemouth is not a Border Control Post for high-risk food not of animal origin.
+Grangemouth is a Border Control Post for high-risk food not of animal origin.

 Plastic kitchenware